 Click on the Sponsor tab on the design editing page:

 Once “Sponsor” is clicked, one of the buttons on the logo will read "Show", click here to have the sponsor logo appear on your design:

 Step 2: Change the logo

-When you toggle the “Hide Sponsor Logo” button, the Gipper logo will appear in the upper left corner of your design.
-You can change the logo by inserting a logo from your gallery or from your device, same as adding a school logo to a design.
+When you toggle the “Hide” button, the Gipper Sponsor logo will appear on your design.
+You can change the logo by inserting a logo from your gallery or your device, the same as adding a school logo to a design:

 Thanks for reading and we hope this was helpful!
 If you have any questions, please contact our Support Team via email at: email@example.com, use the green Help button in the Gipper Platform, or call our support phone line at (929) 207-8459!